-What if online interactions encouraged users to disagree in more productive ways?
+But what if online interactions encouraged users to disagree in more productive ways?

 My team and I were tasked with designing new visions of sharing, empathy, and engagement, and we got to choose our topic.
 After mapping out many possibilities, we honed in on online bullying.

-Some of my biggest takeaways
+My biggest takeaways

+Copenhagen rocks.
 Danish people are incredibly nice and in my experience, willing to talk to a stranger for 10 minutes 100% of the time, even if that stranger is asking about a potentially divisive topic.